luke-b-hunter/ajvot4-thesis-presentation/presentation.md

 # *Visuals for Kazakh street*

 The visual uses a colour combination of blue and yellow, derrived from the Kazakh flag.
 On the visual we can find a pictogram of a stylized Kazakh with a Kazakh hat, which oversees the sheep depicted in the style of a car.
 The visual uses a different dimension of the pictogram so that the visual style does not seem too monotonous.
 However, the dimensions and format of the title and text are preserved so that associations with the movement can be easily identified.
 A brochure with a collage showing a model of a sheep on wheels would be used as a supplementary visual for outdoor communication.
 The Brochue contains similar colors with the same texts as the main visual.
 The texts on the leaflet are larger in size for better readability, as the leaflet would be in a smaller scale than the visual.
-The visual serves as an invitation to the event and, like the previous visual for Slovexit, is intended to provoke shock in the public mind.
+The visual serves as an invitation to the event and, like the previous visual for Slovenian street, is intended to provoke shock in the public mind.

+# *Guerilla promotion*

+The same guerilla promotion could be used for Kazakh street as for Slovenian street, where the pictogram is used as a symbol reproduced on the streets.

+# *Online posts*

+The posts use a similar style and system of color as the posts for Slovenian street, where we can see formal posts and humorous posts being used.

+#